Daichi Kamada: Sagan Tosu

 At the start of the 2015 season, Kamada was loaned out to J.League U-22, where he made two appearances for the side.
 He made his Sagan Tosu debut, coming on as a 75th-minute substitute, in a 1–0 loss against Albirex Niigata in the J.League Cup on 8 April.
 A month later on 10 May, Kamada scored his first goal on his J.League debut, having come on as a 72nd-minute substitute, in a 1–1 draw against Matsumoto Yamaga.
 This was followed up by setting up the winning goal for Yohei Toyoda to help Sagan Tosu win 1–0.
 His first five appearances of the season earned him awarded New Hero Awards of the Yamazaki Nabisco Cup.
 He then set up two goals, in a 3–2 win against Kashiwa Reysol on 11 July.
 Eleven days later on 22 July 2015, Kamada scored his second goal of the season, in a 1–1 draw against Gamba Osaka.
 Having started out on the substitute bench, Kamada became a first team regular for the side, playing in the midfield position.
 Despite suffering an injury later in the 2015 season, he went on make twenty–eight appearances and score three times in all competitions.

 Ahead of the 2016 season, Kamada signed a contract with the club.
-At the start of the season, Kamada played in midfield for the first seven matches.
-He also contributed two assists in two matches between 2 and 6 April against Kashiwa Reysol and Vegalta Sendai.
-Kamada, once again, awarded New Hero Awards of the Yamazaki Nabisco Cup.
-However during a match against Yokohama F. Marinos on 20 April, he suffered an elbow injury and was substituted as a result.
+At the start of the season, he started in midfield for the first seven matches.
+Kamada contributed two assists in two matches between 2 and 6 April against Kashiwa Reysol and Vegalta Sendai.
+For his performance, he, once again, awarded New Hero Awards of the Yamazaki Nabisco Cup.
+However, during a match against Yokohama F. Marinos on 20 April, he suffered an elbow injury and was substituted as a result.
 Following this, it was announced on 22 April that Kamada was out for two weeks.
 It wasn't until 13 May when he returned to the starting line–up against FC Tokyo and played 55 minutes before being substituted, in a 0–0 draw.
 On 18 June, Kamada scored his first goals of the season, in a 2–1 win against Gamba Osaka.
 Since returning to the first team from injury, he regained his first team place for the rest of the season.
-Kamada scored twice in a 3–2 win against Kashiwa Reysol on 22 October.
-His goal against the club earned him J League Goal of the Month.
+Kamada then scored five more goals later in the season, including scoring twice in a 3–2 win against Kashiwa Reysol on 22 October.
+His goal against Kashiwa Reysol earned him J League Goal of the Month.
 By the end of the season, he made thirty–four appearances and scoring eight times in all competitions.